loafdimension/eventure/README.md

 - **Admin users** can create and delete events, and see all the events they have created under the *My Events & Calendar* section.
 - **Regular users** can book events, which adds them to their personal calendar on the website.
 If logged in via Google, users can also add events to their Google Calendar.

-**Important Note:**
+**Important Notes:**
-The Google Calendar integration uses a sensitive API scope.
+- The Google Calendar integration uses a sensitive API scope.
 The app is currently on a Google test account, so only test users that I add via the Google Cloud Console can access this feature.
+- Supabase will "pause the project" if not used after 30 days so if the backend isn't loading, contact me and I will unpause it.

 **Backend & Authentication:**
 Eventure uses Supabase for authentication, database management, and backend logic.